 Strategy A: Warm up the gray

-Best when your room feels cold, echo-y, or overly modern.
+Use this when the room feels cold, echo-y, or a little too sharp.

 -